ranjanjyoti152/LLM-BECHMARK/README.md

 - VRAM monitoring requires GPUtil and may not work on all systems
 - Results are appended to the Excel file, allowing historical tracking
 - The application handles timeouts and errors gracefully
+- **Docker offloading**: For most accurate results, run Ollama in Docker - the tool will automatically restart the container before each benchmark